luminovang/documentation/functions/escaper.md

-# Client Input Sanitization and Escaping with the Escape Class
+# Input Sanitization and Escaper

 ***